 On a monthly basis (or more often if needed) lubricate all exposed moving parts (such as carriage rails, cutter wheels, cutter feed screw, jaw inserts and pivot points) with a light lubricating oil.
-Wipe off any excess oil from exposed surfaces.
+Wipe any excess oil from exposed surfaces.

-Every 2-6 months, depending on usage, remove top cover and use grease gun to apply Lithium based EP (Extreme Pressure) grease to the shaft bearing grease fittings (Figure 29).
-Apply a small amount of grease to the exposed drive gear teeth.
+Every 2-6 months, depending on usage, remove top cover and use grease gun to apply Lithium based EP (Extreme Pressure) grease to the shaft bearing grease fittings (Figure 28).